 - Your turn!
 Add to the list and let us know in the comment section what are / were your reasons to learn the beautiful Arabic language :)

-If you’re still not convinced, check out also Blue Abaya’s post from 2010: Expats In Saudi Arabia And Learning Arabic.
+If you’re still not convinced, check out also Blue Abaya’s post: Expats In Saudi Arabia And Learning Arabic.